ejw773/to-do-30/README.md

 * By the end of the day, make the final commit and deploy the app.
 If deployment can't be completed on that day, that's OK - *but no more commits after midnight*.

-* Put a link to your deployed site in the README.
+* Put a link to your deployed site in the README for that branch (edit the "Today's Deployed App" line above).
+Give the link a title.

-* Don't quit.

-* Optional: Somewhere on the site or README, give that day's app a name or descriptive label.
 Examples:
   *   "Finished before breakfast!
 BAM!"
   *   "Utilizes Unit Testing"
   *   "Worst one so far - next one will be better"
   *   "Learned some new styling tricks!"

+* Don't quit.

 ## That's It!